prasanthtootcat/Key-Manager/README.md

 # Key-Manager
-A python program that implements basic key management for an encryption algorithm
+A python program that implements basic key management for an encryption algorithm.
+MySQL database is used for storage.